Nurrospody/SOURCE-Statistics-ILC/Timecards/Week-10-TImecard.md

 **Wednesday** - 2 1/2 to 3 hours - Wrote up a first draft for my Summer
 2020 ILC, as that’s due on Friday.

+**Thursday** - =\> 40 minutes - Corresponded with dean and sponsor
+email.
+Looked into “why is my plot() breaking and just being a plain black box?” it’s because the built in plot function can’t plot floating values, only integers.
+Or at least, it can’t floating hundreds of them, because it can plot a single double.

+**Friday** - Correponded with sponsor email; got my ILC approved on time before 5PM\!

+**Saturday** - =\>2 hours - Typed up a very stern exception request for my ILC.
+Appears in conflict with the college policy, my butt.
+Also, fnished chapter 5 report part 1.
+It is much more sensibly organized now.